AaltoSciComp/blog/content/2026/what-is-ai.rst

 the increased need for our team and a general increase in computing and data literacy.

+In the end, "AI" is such an overloaded term that it can mean anything.
+To better ask for help with "AI", it’s good to be able to decipher it down to the actual topic.
+This post isn't about scientific computing general, so let's look deeper below at what the core "AI" use cases
+are:

 Types of AI
 -----------

+This blog post evolved out of a colleague's talk at `NoBSC 2026
+<https://aaltoscicomp.github.io/NoBSC/>`__, where they pointed the
-This blog post evolved out of talk at NoBSC 2026, where the issue of "AI" meaning anything.
-In that talk, we thought of two broad
+issue that "AI" can mean anything, thus it isn't a good to speak of "AI" projects without further clarification.
+In that talk, we thought of two broad categories for the actual uses of "AI":
-categories:

 "AI" can mean pattern matching and decision making.
 In this, you have some input data and predict some output based on that.